aliutiev/portfolio/README.md

 ## Fun Facts

-- I'm building an e-commerce store called [The Golden Boys](https://thegoldenboys.ca/pages/about) the password is lululemon but check out my about page!
+- I'm building an e-commerce store called [The Golden Boys](https://thegoldenboys.ca/pages/about) the password is <em> lululemon </em> but check out my about page!
 - I'm half Chinese &#127464;&#127475; and half Romanian (I'm fluent in understanding both languages but I can't speak them very well)
 - I used to play competitive eSports ([steam](https://steamcommunity.com/id/spartinii/))
-- I was in boy Scouts for over 10 years I love the outdoors
+- I was in boy Scouts for over 10 years (I know it's a lot) but I love the outdoors

 ## Contact
 Best way to reach me would be through my [LinkedIn](https://www.linkedin.com/in/liutiev/) or my [email](mailto:a.liutiev@gmail.com) so if you have any questions feel free to ask!